avendesora/djangobible/README.md

 * Searching text for Scripture references
 * Converting a normalized scripture reference into a list of integer verse ids
 * Converting a list of verse id integers into a list of normalized scripture references
 * Converting a list of normalized scripture references into a formatted string scripture reference
-* Given a list of verse id integers, formatting the related Biblical text for print or web display in one or more open-source or public domain versions
+* Retrieving the Biblical text (in one or more open-source or public domain versions) for a given verse ID integer

 For more information, see the [pythonbible documentation](https://github.com/avendesora/python-bible).